Seeded Multigrain Gluten-Free Sourdough Bread

 Oat flour can be problematic for some coeliacs, so if making for a friend, please let them know or ask if they are able to consume gluten free oats/flour.

 Sourdough discard?
-Save it, put it in a covered container in the refrigerator and then, make these Gluten Free Sourdough Pancakes!
+Save it, put it in a covered container in the refrigerator and then, make these GF Sourdough Pancakes or try my GF Sourdough Waffles!

 Weighing Ingredients: In baking, weighing ingredients is important for optimal outcome.
 I find that especially true in gluten free baking.
 If you feel you'll be baking with gf flours regularly, I recommend investing in a good digital kitchen scale.